yyu233/StudyNote/Linux/Makefile.md

 One target can be only associated with one receipe in one makefile.

 GNU make works in 2 phases: read-in phase and target-update phase.

+The default goal is the first target of the first rule of the first makefile.
+If the first rule has multiple targets, only the first one is default goal.
+A target starting with period is not a default goal and a target defining a pattern is not either.

 Match any target: %
 ```